Harighs/Integration-of-Filament-Width-Sensor-to-3D-Printer/README.md

 Now for the huge plan to integrate a custom sensor to exhance the capability of the printer to give good output we had chosen the variable feed by measuring the output for an FDM Printer.

+## Credits and Thanks to:
+Montan University Leoben - Austria
+Department of Additive Manufacturing and Polymer Technology

+Developer Credits:
+ - Hari Shankar Govindasamy - Developer (Myself)
+ - Santiago Diego PHD from Montan University - Support for Materials science from Polymer department
+ - Prof. Joamin (Habilitate from Montan University)

+More features have been added by:
+  - Support of Temperature sensor for housing

 ## Release Branch